cypress-io/cypress-documentation/source/ja/guides/references/error-messages.md

 # Page Load Errors

-## {% fa fa-exclamation-triangle red %} Cypress detected a cross origin error happened on page load
+## {% fa fa-exclamation-triangle red %} Cypress detected a cross-origin error happened on page load

 {% note info %}
 For a more thorough explanation of Cypress's Web Security model, {% url 'please read our dedicated guide to it' web-security %}.